ArmanGolkar/movieNight/README.md

 Contributing
 We welcome contributions!
 If you want to enhance the app, please fork the repository, create a new branch, make your changes, and submit a pull request.

-Issues
-If you encounter any issues or have suggestions, please check the Issues section.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Enjoy your Movie Night! 🎬🍿